HUBioDataLab/ECLIPSE/README.md

 # 🕸️ ECLIPSE

-**ECLIPSE (Exploration of Complex Ligand-Protein Interactions through Learning from Systems-level Heterogeneous Biomedical Knowledge Graphs)** is an AI-powered framework for predicting compound–protein interactions.
+**ECLIPSE (Exploration of Complex Ligand-Protein Interactions through Learning from Systems-level Heterogeneous Biomedical Knowledge Graphs)** is an AI-powered framework for predicting the bioactivity of compound–protein interactions (CPIs).
 By combining advanced graph modeling, comprehensive biomedical knowledge, and pre-trained embeddings, it uncovers hidden relationships within complex biological networks, offering a practical tool for researchers in drug discovery and computational biology.

 **ECLIPSE combines:**
 - **Large-scale heterogeneous biomedical knowledge graphs (KGs):** We built this integrated KG using our in-house [CROssBAR platform](https://crossbar.kansil.org/about.php), capturing entities, including genes, proteins, drugs, compounds, pathways, diseases, and phenotypes, and their multi-layered interactions.